 Ivermectin is an antiparasitic drug that’s FDA-approved for use in humans and animals.
-In recent years, it’s been the subject of enormous controversy as conspiracy theories incorrectly alleged that ivermectin could be used to treat Covid-19.
+In recent years, it has been incorrectly alleged that ivermectin could be used to treat Covid-19.

 Ivermectin is not a safe or effective treatment for Covid-19—but it can help improve symptoms of rosacea.
 Here’s what you need to know about using ivermectin to address facial redness.